 The Company has entered into agreements with a group of insurance companies with high credit ratings to back up its warranties.
-Under the terms of the insurance policies, which are designed to match the terms of our solar module product warranty policy, the insurance companies are obliged to reimburse the Company, subject to certain maximum claim limits and certain deductibles, for the actual product warranty costs that the Company incurs under the terms of our solar module product warranty policy as prepaid expenses and amortizes them over the respective policy period of one year.
+Under the terms of the insurance policies, which are designed to match the terms of our solar module product warranty policy, the insurance companies are obliged to reimburse the Company, subject to certain maximum claim limits and certain deductibles, for the actual product warranty costs that the Company incurs under the terms of our solar module product warranty policy.
+The Company records the insurance premiums initially as prepaid expenses and amortizes them over the respective policy period of one year.
 The unamortized carrying amount is \$2,850 and \$1,286 as of December 31, 2017 and 2018, respectively and was included as a component of prepaid expenses and other current assets.